-Instructions: The Proposal Narrative must be submitted in Arial 12-point font with one-inch margins on all four sides.
+Instructions: The Proposal Narrative must be submitted in Arial 12-point font with oneinch margins on all four sides.
 The narrative must be double-spaced and cannot exceed 15 pages in length.
-Non-narrative elements of the proposal, such as a flow chart may be single-spaced.
 For the Proposal Narrative, address each of the sections below.
 Each section should be titled according to its section header (e.g., Project Need, Project Description, etc.).
 Within each section, address the bulleted items in a cohesive, comprehensive narrative format.
 Do not include website links.
+Applicants may include a one page bibliography containing citations (not counted toward 15-page limit).